-At the end of the first quarter of 2020, we had \$29.1 million in cash and cash equivalents available for future investments and expenses, an increase of \$3.3 million from the end of 2019.
-The increase was primarily due to approximately \$4.4 million received during the quarter from a portfolio exit, partially offset by investments made during the quarter.
-With the intended RIC election, our investment objective is to maximize total return to our shareholders.
-As a result, in contrast to our previous metric of net asset value growth, we are now focused on growing investment income.
+At the end of the second quarter of 2020, we had \$22.1 million in cash and cash equivalents available for future investments and expenses, a decrease of \$3.8 million from the end of 2019.
+The decrease was primarily due to approximately \$4.0 million in additional portfolio investments and the approximately \$4.8 million distributed to our shareholders as part of the special dividend.
+This was partially offset by the approximately \$4.6 million received during the six months ended June 30, 2020 from a portfolio exit.

-Since the outbreak of the COVID-19 pandemic, we have engaged in active discussions with the management teams of many of the companies within our portfolio regarding actions they have undertaken to limit the spread of COVID-19.
-We believe that our portfolio companies are taking the necessary actions to ensure the safety of their employees, customers and suppliers by enacting such procedures as work from home processes, staggered schedules, increased sanitation efforts and social distancing.
-Some companies have had to shut down due to COVID-19.
-In addition, most of the portfolio companies that are qualified have applied for available federal loans under the Paycheck Protection Program.
-The exact impact to our portfolio companies is unknown and some may suffer significant negative impact to their business.
-RCM is activity monitoring the impact to the portfolio companies.
+Since the outbreak of the COVID-19 pandemic, we have sought to engage in active discussions with the management teams of many of the companies within our portfolio regarding actions they have undertaken to limit the spread of COVID-19 and the impact of the COVID-19 pandemic on their businesses.
+We believe that our portfolio companies are taking the necessary actions to ensure the safety of their employees, customers and suppliers by enacting procedures such as work from home processes, staggered schedules, increased sanitation efforts and social distancing.
+Some companies have had to shut down for periods of time due to COVID-19.
+In addition, most of the portfolio companies that are qualified have applied for and received federal loans under the Paycheck Protection Program and, where applicable, are also applying for other federal support programs.
+At this time, we do not know what the total impact of the pandemic and resulting economic downturn may be on our portfolio companies.
+However, RCM is actively monitoring our portfolio companies, their liquidity and operational status.